rockyzhang24/arctic.nvim/README.md

 UI.
 I only adapted the plugins I was using, but presumably most plugins with their default highlight settings should look harmonious.
 If you need a specific support, please open an issue.

+## Version 2

+VSCode is rolling out the successor of Dark+ that is called **Dark+ V2**.
+Currently only the UI theme colors have been updated and it is still in the experimental stage.
+If you want to give it a shot, please checkout the `v2` branch.

 ## Installation